2 May 2024

 • Eero Hyvönen, Aalto University & University of Helsinki, Creating and using a national linked open data infrastructure for cultural heritage applications and Digital Humanities Research: Lessons learned

-This webinar will begin with a talk by Tim Kong, focusing on the design, development and functionality of the site digitalpasifik.org, exploring how Western institutions could make their records accessible to the people of the Pacific.
-Eero Hyvönen will talk about the development of a cross-domain national ontology and Linked (Open) Data (LOD) infrastructure in Finland, share lessons learned during this work and introduce the so-called Sampo model that evolved from it.
+This webinar begins with a talk by Tim Kong, focusing on the design, development and functionality of the site digitalpasifik.org, exploring how Western institutions could make their records accessible to the people of the Pacific.
+Eero Hyvönen talks about the development of a cross-domain national ontology and Linked (Open) Data (LOD) infrastructure in Finland, share lessons learned during this work and introduce the so-called Sampo model that evolved from it.

 Full abstract